jackSeigerman/Random-Imgur/README.md

 ![Canvas](assets/Downloading.gif)

 ### Quickly view the past nine previous images
-Saw a photo that looked interesting, but you already generated a new photo? no problem, just click the gallery image to view the past images again.
+Saw a photo that looked interesting, but you already generated a new photo? no problem, just click the gallery button to view the past images again.

 ![Canvas](assets/Gallery.gif)